David Abraham (television executive): Wonderhood Studios

+After five years in existence, Wonderhood Studios is the only name to appear in the top 30 of industry rankings for both the television and advertising sectors.

 Media industry contributions

 In May 2011, Abraham set out his planned vision for Channel 4 at a Royal Television Society event in which he stressed the importance of its organisational independence and how it would keep innovating both editorially and technologically.
 On the occasion of the 30th Anniversary of Channel 4 in 2012, he delivered a speech at the Freeword Centre London entitled: Freedom of Expression and Free Television.

 In 2013 Abraham chaired the Royal Television Society Cambridge Convention during which he announced a new £20m Growth Fund for UK independent production companies.
 This fund has invested in companies such as Lightbox, True North, Arrow, Eleven Films and production entities involving Sacha Baron Cohen and David Coulthard.

 In 2014, Abraham delivered the MacTaggart Lecture at the Edinburgh International Television Festival.
 The theme of the lecture addressed the continuing importance of public service broadcasting in the UK in an age of global and technological consolidation.
 The lecture caused debate within the media industry and was characterised by some as a critique of American ownership of UK media assets.

 Following the May 2015 general election, Abraham, together with Channel 4 chairman Terry Burns, has spoken out about the potential threats to public service broadcasting and to the UK creative economy in the event of the privatisation of Channel 4.

 Abraham is a Vice President of the Royal Television Society, a member of BAFTA and sat on the board of Creative Skillset (now ScreenSkills) from 2008 to 2017.